junxit/us-congress-bills-109/metadata.md

 - 2005-06-14 — Introduced in Senate
 - 2005-06-14 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced:  CR S6483)
 - 2005-06-14 — Sponsor introductory remarks on measure.
 (CR S6483)
+- 2005-06-29 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2005-07-29 — Committee on Indian Affairs.
+Reported by Senator McCain with an amendment in the nature of a substitute.
+With written report No. 109-118.
+- 2005-07-29 — Committee on Indian Affairs.
+Reported by Senator McCain with an amendment in the nature of a substitute.
+With written report No. 109-118.
+- 2005-07-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 188.